MAXIMIZE YOUR TIME: PRINCIPLES FOR GREATER RETURNS

 Time Investment

 The first of Time Management Principles For Greater Productivity is to make sure you plan preferably activities that bring “returns”.
 What do I mean by that?
-In Finance, the difference between an expense and an investment is that an expense costs you money and you gain nothing on top of it, the money is rather gone or “consumed”.
+In Finance, there is a difference between an expense and an investment.
+Expenses you pay and you gain nothing on top of it, the money is gone or “consumed”.

 A great investment on the other hand makes you gain more than spent originally.
 Time can be either invested or spent like an expense.
-The difference becomes clear when we get no benefit from the time invested or even find out we lose something from it.
-This realization becomes even more clear when you become older…
+When we grow older, have kids or start a business benefits from the time invested become even more important.
+Often we even want to make sure we don’t lose something from investing time.

 Always weigh the time something costs you and the benefit it gives you.
-A good friend recently asked me to start playing an old game again (Magic the Gathering) that we used to play when we were younger.
-I really love that game, but we both knew: it is an additional time-waster when you have a family, other commitments or you have time intensive goals.
+A good friend recently asked me to start playing an old card game again (Magic the Gathering).
+We used to play it when we were younger.
+I really like the game, but we both knew: it is a time-waster in our life situation.
+Do you have a family, other commitments or you have committed to intense goals?
+Think about your time investments wisely.

-However, if I don’t really need a rest and could use the time better and the series doesn’t provide me with additional valuable information that really helps me, it might be more of an expense.
-The difficulty with bad habits (which we will cover as well on gainmoretime.com) is that we are not willing to accept that usually.
+But it’s probably more of an expense if you don’t really need a rest.
+Or if you could use time better and the movie doesn’t provide you with additional valuable information.
+The difficulty with bad habits is that we are not willing to accept that usually.

-This becomes clearer when we look at the consequences: maybe other things are postponed because you watched the series, you eat potato chips or sweets, you lack movement or exercise.
-In fact you even lose something.
-If you see that, then it would be a clear sign of an expense.
+This becomes clearer when we look at the consequences.
+Imagine you postpone other tasks because you watched the movie.
+You eat potato chips or sweets, which sets your training back.
+You lack movement or exercise.
+In Summary, you lose in many ways.
+If you see these hidden follow-up “costs”, then it would be a clear sign of bad expense.
+Follow-up costs should be avoided if you want to gain more time.

-Balance: Never “too much” and focus your energies, but Stay Flexible
+Never “too much” – focus your energies, but stay flexible

 Never have “too much” at once.
 Yes, you gather activities, prioritize them and finish them.
 But if you don’t make it this week, you do it next week.
 This is not a call for laissez-faire, but to not freak out if plans do not work out.